 - A puppy’s stomach is smaller than that of an adult dog, and they may require smaller, more frequent meals throughout the day.

-- Once a puppy reaches 80% of its projected growth, it is generally safe to switch from puppy food to Adult Maintenance dog food.
+- Once a puppy reaches 80 percent of his or her projected growth, it is generally safe to switch from puppy food to food labeled as “maintenance.”
 This may take longer with larger breeds than for smaller dogs.
 For example, breeds that are expected to be smaller than 30 pounds may start eating adult dog food at about 9 or 10 months.
 Average size dogs should transition to adult food at approximately 1 year of age, and larger breeds should continue to eat puppy food for 12-16 months.

 The takeaway: Dogs need the right food, at the right time, for their stage of development and size to ensure healthy growth.

 When choosing food for a puppy, look for the appropriate life stage on the product packaging.
 Complete and balanced pet food formulated for the “Growth and Reproduction” life stage will be designed specifically for puppies, pregnant and lactating dogs, and will meet the nutritional requirements listed above.

 Unless specifically advised by a veterinarian, it is critical to not give your adult dog food that is specifically formulated for puppies.
 Since puppies require more energy for their growing bodies, puppy food is higher in calories and, when fed to adult dogs, can increase the likelihood of obesity.
 Obesity in adult dogs can lead to a range of health issues, from difficulty breathing to a shorter life expectancy.